code-biscuits/css-biscuits/README.md

   - default: `0`,

 - `css-biscuits.annotationMaxLength` _number_ : What is the longest annotation you should see before we cut it off ewith a `...`?
 A 0 value shows the full string.

   - default: `80`,

+- `html-biscuits.annotationCursorLineOnly` _boolean_ : Determines whether to show the biscuits on all lines or only the current cursor line.
+(Supports multi cursor editing)
+  - default: `false`,

+## Commands

+As we add more commands to change functionality on the fly, we will document them here.

+### Toggle Biscuits

+You are now able to toggle the biscuits on and off using the VSCode Command `HTML Biscuits: Toggle Biscuits Showing`.

 ## Release Notes

+### 0.0.7

+Allow biscuits to be toggled and add option for cursorLineOnly.

 ### 0.0.5